-Ping Test/Host The Ping Test is used to send Ping packets to test if a Name or IP computer is on the Internet.
-Enter the IP Address that you Address: wish to Ping and click Ping.
+Host Name or IP The Ping Test is used to send Ping packets to test if a Address: computer is on the Internet.
+Enter the IP Address that you wish to Ping and click Ping.

-IPv6 Ping Test/ Enter the IPv6 Address that you wish to Ping and click Ping.
-Host Name or IPv6 Address:
+Host Name or Enter the IPv6 Address that you wish to Ping and click Ping.
+IPv6 Address: